UniversalViewer/uv.pub/README.md

 We use [electron-builder](https://github.com/electron-userland/electron-builder) to handle the packaging process.
 It has a lot of [customization options](https://www.electron.build/configuration/configuration), which you can declare under `"build"` key in `package.json`.

 You can package your app cross-platform from a single operating system, [electron-builder kind of supports this](https://www.electron.build/multi-platform-build), but there are limitations and asterisks.
 That's why this boilerplate doesn't do that by default.

-## License

-MIT

-Copyright (C) Edward Silverton.
-This is free software; see the source for copying conditions.
-There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.